-Part of the Early Years Foundation Stage (EYFS) curriculum is known as the ‘Characteristics of Effective Learning’ (COEL) which focuses on how children are learning to learn, rather than what they are learning.
+Part of the Early Years Foundation Stage (EYFS) curriculum is known as the ‘Characteristics of Effective Learning’ (COEL) which focuses on how your child is learning, rather than what they are learning.
 The Characteristics of Effective Learning are particularly crucial for igniting children’s curiosity and enthusiasm for learning and for building their capacity to learn.

 These are divided into three areas: